32 Signal Regiment (Canada): History

 The regiment was established in Toronto in 1907 as the 2nd Signalling Company of the—then newly established—Signalling Corps.
 It employed semaphore flags, lamps, and heliographs.
 Telegraphy was still under the purview of the Canadian Engineers at the time, and as a result the 2nd Signalling Company had a detachment that paraded with the 2nd Engineer Company which was also based in Toronto.

 After the advent of the First World War, thirty six signallers and officers were sent to Valcartier to join the 1st Canadian Divisional Signal Company.
 Wartime communications were made up of telephones, runners, telegraphy, and carrier pigeons.
 Radio use at the time was limited.
 In 1919, all of the units comprising the Canadian Corps Signal Service were disbanded in Toronto.

-Squadrons
+Squadrons and training

 32 Signal Regiment is broken up into three squadrons.
 The regiment is divided between a detachment at Toronto's Fort York Armoury and at CFB Borden, with support elements in both locations.